 Jean-Jacques Stephen Alexis

-JanJak II, was born on October 22nd 1959.
-The son of acclaimed Haitian novelist Jacques Stephen Alexis.
-JanJak has been playing with colors since he was six years old.
+JanJak II, the son of acclaimed Haitian novelist Jacques Stephen Alexis, has been playing with colors since he was six years old.

 In 1971, he was a student at Poto-Mitan, the art school of Saint Soleil’s Founder: Haitian Master Jean Claude Garoute “Ti Ga “.
 There he studied various art forms with Ti Ga, Frido and Patrick Vilaire.
 After relocating to Washington DC in 1982, he met Yankel Ginzburg, working in his studio for a short assignment, this is where he was first attracted to Modern Art.